weihsiu/secs/README.md

 case class TorpedoPosition(entity: Entity, pos: (Double, Double)) derives EventSenderCM, EventReceiverCM case class SpaceshipPosition(entity: Entity, pos: (Double, Double)) derives EventSenderCM, EventReceiverCM
 ```

+## Example: Retained
+Being able to specify the combination of statuses of rendering entities, we are able to make the rendering work not only in [the immediate mode](https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)), but also in [the retained mode](https://en.wikipedia.org/wiki/Retained_mode).
+In order to show the retained mode in action, we use `three.js` which utilizes WebGL underneath as our rendering backend.
+In the example, it animates a bunch of rotating 3D cubes and you can use the mouse wheel to zoom in and out, and click-drag to change the viewing position.

+To run in a browser, make sure the `Compile / mainClass` setting in the JS settings of the examples sub-project in build.sbt is set to `Some(secs.examples.retained.Retained)`, then run`examplesJS/fastOptJS/webpack` in sbt to generate the necessary artifacts, then point your browser to `web/index.html`.

 ## TODO
 * Hierarchical entities